Family business agreements

 - Policies about remuneration, communication, leadership, ownership, transfer of wealth, employment and changes in the family, such as marriage or divorce

-- What is the procedure for making a decision?
+- The procedure for making a decision.
 How will you resolve disputes?
 What is the process for a family member joining or leaving the business?

-- In addition to the above, our private client lawyers are able to prepare wills and/or trusts for all family members involved in the family agreement to minimise the dispersal of your family wealth.
+Our specialist solicitors can prepare wills and trusts for all family members involved in the family business agreement to minimise the dispersal of your family wealth.

-Clarke Willmott’s team of family business lawyers can guide you through the process of creating an FBA that is right for your family.
-As a first step, we offer a free initial telephone consultation so we can answer any questions you may have and identify the specific needs and requirements of your business.
+As a first step, we offer a free initial telephone consultation, so we can answer any questions you may have and identify the specific needs and requirements of your business.

 This can be followed by a meeting with the key family members to discuss: